Ficool

 Augustus refused to answer, his entire body trembling with fury.

-Zero's voice turned cold.
+Zero's voice went cold.
 "Then become my soldier.
 Serve only me."

-on Zeros face a crazed smile formed that only widened as Augustus's fury deepened.
+Zero's grin became crazed that only widened as Augustus's fury deepened.

-He spit blood in Zero's face.
+He spat blood in Zero's face.
 "Go to chaos, you sick delinquent!"

 But the blood never touched him.
 A shadowy barrier flickered, disintegrating it before impact.